-Wall Street starts 2020 at record levels on China stimulus, trade hopes
+Wall Street kicks off 2020 at record levels on China stimulus, trade hopes

-(Reuters) - Wall Street’s major indexes began the new year at record levels on Thursday, as fresh stimulus from Beijing to prop up its slowing economy added to optimism fueled by easing trade tensions and an improving global outlook.
+(Reuters) - U.S. stocks extended their rally into the new year, with all three major indexes hitting record highs on Thursday, as fresh stimulus from Beijing to prop up its economy added to optimism fueled by easing trade tensions and an improving global outlook.

-China’s central bank said on Wednesday it would cut the amount of cash that all banks must hold as reserves, the eighth such cut since early 2018, injecting fresh stimulus into the economy, while boosting global markets.
+China’s central bank said on Wednesday it would cut the amount of cash that all banks must hold as reserves, the eighth such cut since early 2018, injecting fresh stimulus into the economy, while also boosting global markets.

-All three major indexes ended higher on Tuesday after President Donald Trump said an initial U.S.-China trade pact would be signed on Jan.
+The benchmark S&P 500 has hit intraday record high in 11 of 14 sessions.
+It ended higher on Tuesday after President Donald Trump said an initial U.S.-China trade pact would be signed on Jan.
 15. Trump also said he would later travel to Beijing to begin talks on the next phase.

-“Trade continues to be a driver for this market,” said Kim Forrest, chief investment officer at Bokeh Capital Partners in Pittsburgh.
+“In general, there isn’t a lot of negativity among investors,” said Rick Meckler, partner at Cherry Lane Investments, New Vernon, New Jersey.

-“We’re trying to figure out when news about trade gets baked in, but talks about phase 2 shows that this isn’t a one and done sort of thing to just repair the damage of the trade war of last year.”
+U.S. presidential elections will take center stage as the year progresses but, for now, there is no major reason for investors to sell stocks, Meckler said.

 Both the S&P 500 and the Nasdaq closed 2019 with their biggest annual percentage gains since 2013, while the Dow notched its biggest yearly percentage gain since 2017.